Review: Message From The King (2016)

 The cinematography is excellent in this movie and has a very believable feel to it that is bookended by some really good music.
 I suggest watching this film just one time for the performance of Chadwick Boseman.
 Beyond that, the weakness of the script will have you feeling like something was off with the overall vibe of the movie.
 My official ranking for Message from the King would have to be a 3 out of 5, and I hate that because Chadwick was so good in it, but much like Alfred Molina, the brilliance of Chadwick Boseman wasn’t enough to rectify sketchy plot points and odd choices within the script for characters developments and character interaction.
 I will say this, I found the final scene very interesting and very telling about the Jacob King character that gave a vastly different viewpoint of who and how that character is as a person.
 I just wish they had expounded upon that further within the script.

-Brian Sumner is the Host of Dude, What?! loves movies and is a huge fan of Chadwick Boseman.
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie, loves movies and is a huge fan of Chadwick Boseman.

 Jim Miller